Paul Goldman (director)

+Career

+Goldman was born in Melbourne, Victoria, Australia, and studied at Swinburne Film and Television School.

 He was cinematographer on the 1988 film Ghosts... of the Civil Dead, co-written by Nick Cave and directed by John Hillcoat.

 He won the 2002 AACTA Award for Best Adapted Screenplay for Australian Rules, a film he also directed.

 Apart from directing feature films and documentaries, Goldman has also directed music videos, including "Nick the Stripper" (1980) by The Birthday Party, and "Better the Devil You Know" (1990) by Kylie Minogue.
 He won the MTV Video Music Award for Best Male Video for directing Elvis Costello's "Veronica" (1989).

+The release of his upcoming feature Kid Snow is announced for June 2024.